AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_ios.md

 Instant messaging connects people wherever they are and allows them to communicate with others in real time.
-With built-in user interfaces (UI) for the conversation list and contact list, the [Agora Chat UIKit](https://github.com/AgoraIO-Usecase/AgoraChat-UIKit-ios) enables you to quickly embed real-time messaging into your app without extra efforts on the UI.
+With built-in user interfaces (UI) for the conversation list and contact list, the [Agora Chat UIKit](https://github.com/AgoraIO-Usecase/AgoraChat-UIKit-ios) enables you to quickly embed real-time messaging into your app without requiring extra effort on the UI.

 This page shows a sample code to add peer-to-peer messaging into your app by using the Agora Chat UIKit.